nsunami/postreview/content/post/2021-02-02-Soundtracks-Pupillometry-Jimenez.md

 ---
-title: 'How Soundtracks Shape What We See: Analyzing the Influence of Music on Visual Scenes Through Self-Assessment, Eye Tracking, and Pupillometry'
+title: 'How Soundtracks Shape What We See: Analyzing the Influence of Music on Visual Scenes Through Self-Assessment, Eye Tracking, and Pupillometry - Jimenez'
 author: Angel Jimenez, Ph.D.
 date: 2021-02-02
 categories: